NuevoFoundation/workshops/content/microbit/_index.md

 //String (one or more words aka a "string" of characters) variable examples:
 //string variable values are surrounded by "quotation marks"

-var camp= "I <3 MICROSOFT"
+var company = "MICROSOFT";
-var course = "I'm 10!
-So old..." var instructor = "Coding is so fun!"
+var course = "Coding with Micro:Bits!";
+var message = "Coding is so fun!";
 ```

 ### Characters